YourAverageMo/auto-silence-cut/README.md

 Yes, since the process is non-destructive, all subclips reference the original source material.
 You can extend or contract the handles of each subclip as needed.

 ### I ran the script but nothing happened?
 Open up the console in DaVinci Resolve and check why.
-I tryied to code in as much user-friendly error handling as possible but if you still have trouble feel free to open up an issue.
+I tried to code in as much user-friendly error handling as possible but if you still have trouble feel free to open up an issue.

 # Contribute
 If you got a fix in mind or feel like you could improve upon Auto-Silence-Cut feel free to make a fork of this repo, create a new branch, and submit a pull request.
 As long as the code is well documented and readable, I'd love to see it through!